robnolen/aws-security-workshops/threat-detection-wksp/docs/02-attack-simulation.md

 Below is a diagram of the setup after the module 2 CloudFormation stack is created.

+![Module 2 Diagram](../images/02-diagram-module2-3.png)

+> If you are going through this workshop in a classroom setting then wait till the presentation is over before starting module 3 (the presentation will allow enough time to pass for the attack scenario to complete.)
+>
-> If you're doing this workshop outside of an AWS sponsored event you can proceed to Module 3.
+> If you are going through this workshop outside of a classroom setting you can proceed to Module 3.
 Please note it will take at least **20 minutes** after the 2nd CloudFormation template has completed before you will start seeing findings.

-![Module 2 Diagram](../images/02-diagram-module2-3.png)

-After the presentation, you can proceed to the next module.

 ### **[Module 3 - Detection and Remediation](../docs/03-detection-and-remediation.md)**